 I thought it would be fun to create a recipe for Halloween, that’s not necessarily a something you can only make for Halloween.
 It’s fun, and “magical,” but you can enjoy it any time of year.
-Know what I mean?

-These Hocus Pocus buns are that treat.
+These Hocus Pocus buns are delicious.
 They’re so fun and simple to prepare.
 I found the idea online, but when I went to make them according to the recipes I saw, they were a disaster.
 (My advice would be to not make the ones that call for crescent rolls.)
 I did love the concept though, so I decided to improve the recipe so you wouldn’t end up wasting time in the kitchen.
 There’s nothing worse than a recipe that’s supposed to be easy that’s a complete fail, and leaves you with a pile of gooey, blown up dessert in your oven.